Raiders vs. Packers Monday Night Football: Promo Codes, Odds, Moneyline, and Spread - Week 5

 Raiders vs. Packers Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup posted on individual sportsbooks.
+See the odds, spread and over/under for this matchup on several sportsbooks.

 |Favorite